 Like any other material provided on a course, videos should meet or enhance specific learning objectives.
 You should consider if a different format would be more appropriate - for example, an article, podcast or discussion.
-However, it is important to consider that the current conditions severely limit the interaction between you and your learners.
-In this context, videos can be an excellent way to create a sense of community in the absence of face-to-face contact.
-Some reasons for using video for learning include:
+However, videos can be an excellent way to engage students and make it seem more personal as you are the one addressing them in a visible way.

 - Introducing yourself and the module

 - 'Checking in' throughout the course